Object Detection

 Run Object Detection on Astra

-The Quick guide is compatible with all Machina SL2600-Series kits with OOBE image with pip and python pre-installed and optimization tailored to:
+The Quick guide is compatible with all Machina SL2600-Series kits with OOBE image with pip and python pre-installed

 To run the example on Astra, first you need to run through the Prerequisites which downloads the GitHub Examples Repo on your board.